Vision may be blurred, contrast may be lost, and halos may be visible around lights.

 People should make arrangements in advance to get extra help at home for a few days after surgery because activity may be restricted (for example, bending over and heavy lifting may be prohibited).
 Vision changes, such as blurred vision and discomfort with bright light, may occur for a short time after surgery.

 For a few weeks after surgery, corticosteroid, nonsteroidal anti-inflammatory drug (NSAID), and antibiotic eye drops are used to reduce inflammation, prevent infection, and promote healing.
-Sometimes antibiotics, corticosteroids, and/or nonsteroidal anti-inflammatory drugs are injected into the eye at the end of surgery, a step that reduces the need for eyedrop use after surgery.
+Sometimes antibiotics, corticosteroids, and/or NSAIDs are injected into the eye at the end of surgery, a step that reduces the need for eyedrop use after surgery.
 People are given eyeglasses or a plastic shield to wear while sleeping to protect the eye from injury until healing is complete, usually a few weeks.
 Rubbing the eye, heavy lifting, and excessive forward bending are avoided.
-People visit the doctor the day after surgery and then typically about one week and one month later.
+People visit the doctor the day after surgery and then typically about 1 week and 1 month later.
 If a person has cataracts in both eyes, many doctors wait several months after the first eye has healed to remove a cataract from the other eye.